broadinstitute/wot/docs/cli_documentation.md

 This packages depends on [Python 3](https://www.python.org/downloads/).

-Several other python packages are required, but they can easily be installed through [pip][pip-install]
+Several other python packages are required, but they can easily be installed through [pip][pip-install] or [conda](https://www.anaconda.com/download/)

 ### Install from pip ###